scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

     neutron net-list
     neutron subnet-list

 Create the */root/openshift-environment.yaml* file and copy the following contents into it.
+For the IP address of the repo locations, please replace with the IP address of the host you are on.

     parameters:
       key_name: rootkp